grafana/agent/docs/sources/flow/reference/compatibility/_index.md

 Targets are a `list(map(string))` - a [list]({{< relref "../../config-language/expressions/types_and_values/#naming-convention" >}}) of [maps]({{< relref "../../config-language/expressions/types_and_values/#naming-convention" >}}) with [string]({{< relref "../../config-language/expressions/types_and_values/#strings" >}}) values.
 As such,
 they can contain different key-value pairs and can be used with a wide range of components.
-Some components export Targets with key-value pairs specified in the reference documentation, while other components accept Targets as arguments.
-Some components require Targets to contain specific key-value pairs in order to work correctly.
-It is recommended to always check component reference for details when working with Targets.
+Some components require Targets to contain specific key-value pairs in order to work correctly, it is recommended to always check component reference for details when working with Targets.

 <!-- NOTE: this title is used as an anchor in links.
 Do not change. -->